-CAMS 449 and eight approved courses chosen from MATH 401-490 and STAT 401-490 (other than MATH 449 or STAT 449).
-With the approval of the Programme Co-ordinator, a student may substitute one or two courses from other subjects in an applications area.
+CAMS 449 and 90 points chosen from MATH 401-490 and STAT 401-490 (other than MATH 449 or STAT 449).
+With the approval of the Programme Coordinator, a student may substitute up to 30 points from other subjects in an applications area.

-P. Met the majoring requirements for entry into a BSc(Hons) in Mathematics, or Statistics, or, with HOS approval, the equivalent.
+P. Met the majoring requirements for entry into a BSc(Hons) in Mathematics, or Statistics, or the equivalent.